cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 ## Barebones server

-As a fast and simple Web 2.0 solution, navigate to the [CosmJS repository](https://github.com/cosmos/academy-checkers-ui) for the Checkers blockchain and perform the following steps:
+As a fast and simple Web 2.0 solution, navigate to the [CosmJS repository](https://github.com/cosmos/academy-checkers-ui) for the checkers blockchain and perform the following steps:

-1. Create a sub-directory of the `src` folder (eg `server`).
+1. Create a sub-directory of the `src` folder (e.g. `server`).
 2. Use the `express` Node.js module to create an HTTP REST API.
 3. Use a local `db.json` as a _database_.
 This is obviously primitive and not thread-safe.
 In a production setting use a proper database.
 4. Poll the blockchain at regular intervals.
-As part of an advanced topic, you can use Web sockets.
+As part of an advanced topic, you can use WebSockets.

 ```sh
 $ cd src/server